asynts/music-discovery/README.md

 -   It provides better overview, making it easier to navigate larger trees.

--   It is more efficent, making it possible to view larger trees without lag.
+-   It is more efficient, making it possible to view larger trees without lag.

 [Gnoostic][2] is another similar site which is less interactive.